 1. Amazon Web Services, March 2017, $150 – $160 million

 There we have it.
 The most expensive period of downtime in history, or at least the most expensive periods of downtime which made it on to public record.
-It is interesting to see how the list is dominated by the three major companies in technology, social media, and e-commerce – Apple, Facebook and Amazon.
-The reason for this is not that their infrastructure are more unreliable than their competitors, but that the revenue they turnover quickly turns minutes of downtimes into millions of dollars in lost revenue.
+It is interesting to see how the list is dominated by the three major companies in technology, social media, and e-commerce – Apple, Facebook, and Amazon.
+The reason for this is not that their infrastructure is more unreliable than their competitors, but that the revenue they turnover quickly turns minutes of downtimes into millions of dollars in lost revenue.
 This is a question of percentages, in that downtime contributes to lost sales in proportion to revenue a company generates.
-So while the sums for a company such as Amazon may be eye-watering, an equivalent period of downtime is likely to be far more damaging for small and medium sized business, who are less able to absorb half a day of lost sales.
+So while the sums for a company such as Amazon may be eye-watering, an equivalent period of downtime is likely to be far more damaging for small and medium-sized businesses, who are less able to absorb half a day of lost sales.

 For this reason, it is crucial that you monitor the status of your website.
 Website uptime monitoring services can help you to minimise and proactively address any period of downtime by alerting you the moment your website goes offline.
 StatusCake provides a suite of performance monitoring tools which are easy to set-up and use, and provide you with invaluable insights into how your website performance is impacting your customers’ experiences.
 Our free plan includes a range of free tools, including page speed monitoring, while our paid plans include SSL Monitoring, Server Monitoring, Domain Monitoring, and Virus Scanning.